idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **GETTING DEEPER**

 - Are you afraid of anything at work?
-- I’ve noticed that our last several one-on-ones have stayed pretty surface.
+- I've noticed that our last several one-on-ones have stayed pretty surface.
 What are your honest impressions of this meeting?
 What could we be doing differently or better?
 - What’s something you used to strongly believe in that you no longer do today?
 - Before making a telephone call, do you ever rehearse what you are going to say?
 Why?
 - What are three things you and I appear to have in common?
 - What do you feel most grateful for in your life?
 - Take four minutes and tell me your life story in as much detail as possible.
 - If you could wake up tomorrow having gained any one quality or ability, what would it be?
-- Is there something that you’ve dreamed of doing for a long time?
+- Is there something that you've dreamed of doing for a long time?
 Why haven’t you done it?
 - What do you value most in a friendship?
 - What, if anything, is too serious to be joked about?